DivinerX/dyphira-chain/QUICKSTART.md

 ./run_network.sh clean
 ```

 That's it!
-You now have a fully functional DPoS blockchain network running locally. 🚀
+You now have a fully functional DPoS blockchain network running locally with secure Secp256k1 cryptography. 🚀